Lunges, Tricep Dips & Other Exercises You're Doing Wrong!

 Getting the most out of your workouts doesn’t always mean pushing yourself and getting through your reps as fast as possible!
-In fact, if you are completing your exercises incorrectly you may not be getting the most out of your workout, and even worse, risking injury!
+In fact, if you are completing your exercises incorrectly you may not be getting the most out of your workout, and even worse, you may be risking an injury.

 Step 1: Plant both feet on the floor, slightly further than shoulder width apart.